jmpshell/ThreatFeeds/README.md

 <h2 align="center">This is a repository of threats identified through open source (OSINT).</h2>

-<h6 align="center">Warning: All observables listed here are processed in an automated manner, without human analysis. .</h6>
+<h6 align="center">Warning: All observables listed here are processed in an automated manner, without human analysis.</h6>